Dry Eye Disease

 Dry Eye Treatment Options

 Drs.
-Springston, Troutman and Fischer uses the latest diagnostic equipment and tools to quickly and accurately pinpoint the cause and type of dry eye problem you’re suffering from.
-We don’t just throw any old drops at you either.
-We provide custom treatment plans designed to maximize the relief of your dry eye symptoms and treat the underlying cause of your discomfort.
+Springston, Troutman, and Fischer use the latest diagnostic equipment and tools to quickly and accurately identify causes that are contributing to the type of dry eye you may be experiencing.
+We provide custom treatment plans designed to maximize the relief of your dry eye symptoms, and treat the underlying cause, abd prevent further progression of the disease.
+Below are a few of the many specialized dry eye treatments we offer at Professional Eyecare:

 Prokera is a cryopreserved amniotic membrane formed into a ring that is placed on the eye like a contact lens.
 It can be used for many different conditions including corneal abrasions, herpectic ulcers, recurrent corneal erosions, keratitis, chronic dry eyes and more.
 For this discussion we will stick with dry eyes and how the Prokera can help treat it.